 43) Ghost Orchids (Epipogium)

-The final type of orchid on our list is one of the rarest to find growing in nature, and it’s truly ghostly.
-Epipogium is a genus of just 4 orchid species.
+The final type of orchid on our list is one of the rarest growing in nature, and it’s truly ghostly.
+Epipogium is a genus of just four orchid species.
 They have no leaves or chlorophyll and must rely on fungi in the soil for nutrients (for more, see our essential guide to the best orchid plant soil considerations).
 Ghost orchids produce short-lived flowers with a drooping, ghost-shaped silhouette in a pale, almost translucent-looking shade of white.

 Native To: | Europe, tropical Africa, temperature and tropical Asia, and some Pacific Islands |